Remains of mayor killed in Afghanistan returned to Utah

-SALT LAKE CITY (AP) — The remains of a Utah mayor killed while serving in the National Guard in Afghanistan have been returned to his home state.
+SALT LAKE CITY (AP) — Hundreds of soldiers saluted the flag-covered casket of a Utah mayor who was killed while serving in the National Guard in Afghanistan and whose remains were returned to his home state Wednesday.

-North Ogden Mayor Brent Taylor’s body was transported from Dover Air Force Base in Delaware to a National Guard base in Salt Lake City on Wednesday afternoon.
-Hundreds of people on motorcycles with American flags lined the street outside the gates of the base and followed the hearse as it began a procession to Taylor’s hometown of North Ogden.
+A couple hundred motorcycle riders carrying American flags waited in salute outside the gates of the National Guard base in Salt Lake City until the hearse emerged.
+They revved up their engines and followed the hearse north to Taylor’s hometown of North Ogden in a procession.

-A public viewing will be held Friday night in Ogden and a funeral is planned for Saturday.
+Taylor, 39, had taken a yearlong leave of absence as mayor for his deployment to Afghanistan, where he was training commandos as part of an effort to train and build the capacity of the Afghan national army.
+He was killed in a Nov.
+3 attack from small arms fire by an Afghan commando he was training, military officials said.

 Most Read Nation & World Stories